 I doubt it.

 Most programs, even the sketchy ones, use third party companies like ClickBank, ClickBetter or ClickSure to sell you stuff like this.
 Which means you can normally apply to them, to get your money back.

 In this case, it looks like you’re giving your money directly to “someone” with your credit card.
 Which means you’re best off contacting your financial institution if you want your money back.

 Check out this article about getting your money back from a scam if you want to learn more.

-What these people are really doing, is taking advantage of your desire to make quick and easy money, to profit at your expense.
-They don’t care about you or helping you succeed, they only care about lining their pockets with YOUR money.
+Either way, this site is really about taking advantage of newbies.
+They tell you what you want to hear, to make a quick buck at your expense.
+They don’t care about you or helping you succeed, they only care about lining their pockets (with your money).

 Did you know that most people fail to make money online?

 Despite the incredible opportunities that exist online right now, there's also lots of fake "gurus" selling bunk programs that over promise and under deliver.
 It's a wild west!

 The good news is... it IS possible for ordinary people to create success online.
 I know, because I've done it myself.
 Here's how I went from zero to $8K plus per month online.